May 24, 2022

 Yes, security cameras and video surveillance in the workplace are legal according to U.S. Law.

-However, this comes with a caveat: an organization must have legitimate business reasons for using security cameras in the workplace.
-For most businesses, this is an easy standard to meet.
+However, this comes with a caveat: an organization must have legitimate business reasons for installing security surveillance cameras in the workplace.
 The following section will go over common use cases in more detail.

 Exact regulations vary on a state-by-state basis.
 Some states outlaw hidden cameras outright—Connecticut, for example, legally requires employers to notify employees of video surveillance.
 Meanwhile, some courts in other states have protected the use of hidden cameras in the workplace in highly specific circumstances.